Codegobli/Codegobli/README.md

 # Sam Afolabi

 **Systems Builder for AI Agents**
-Observability · Verification · Trust Infrastructure
+System Design · Agentic Security · Fintech

-I build backend systems that help AI agents operate safely, transparently, and at scale — from transaction verification to behavioral intelligence.
+I build backend systems that help AI agents operate safely and transparently — from behavioral intelligence to transaction verification, on-chain and off.

 > *"Autonomous systems shouldn't be black boxes."*

 ---

-## What I'm Working On
+## What I've built

-### verifiAI — Transaction Verification for AI Agents
-*In Development*

-A verification layer that prevents AI agents from executing unsafe or malicious on-chain transactions.

-- Detects zero slippage to prevent MEV sandwich attacks
-- Flags unknown router contracts
-- Validates Uniswap transaction formats

-**Supported routers:** Uniswap V2 · V3 SwapRouter02 · Universal Router

-**Roadmap:** Static analysis → Transaction simulation (Foundry) → Agent SDK integration

----

 ### Insight Engine API — Agent Behavior Intelligence
-*In Development*

 A backend system that transforms raw AI agent actions into patterns and insights — not just *what* agents do, but *why* they behave that way.